 Take Care When Cooking Foods That Froth

 The frothing can block the steam valves and the pressure release vents.
-Foods that froth include pasta, rhubarb, split peas, oatmeal, applesauce and cranberries.
+Foods that froth includes pasta, rhubarb, split peas, oatmeal, applesauce, and cranberries.
 If you do want to cook these foods, follow a trusted recipe and make sure that the quantity in the pot is well below the recommended maximum fill line.

 Don't Pressure Fry

 Yes, the "Colonel" did it, but you shouldn't.
 Using more than a tiny amount of oil in your pressure cooker can be very dangerous and could melt the gasket and other parts.